sudar/Arduino-Makefile/README.md

 It is possible to use [`colorgcc`](https://github.com/colorgcc/colorgcc) with this makefile.
 Check out [this comment](http://hardwarefun.com/tutorials/compiling-arduino-sketches-using-makefile#comment-1408) to find usage instructions.

+## Emacs/Flymake support

+On-the-fly syntax checking in Emacs using the Flymake](http://www.emacswiki.org/emacs/FlyMake) minor mode is now possible.

+First, the flymake mode must be configured to recognize ino files :

+Edit the flymake configuration :
+    M-x customize-option RET
+    flymake-allowed-file-name-masks RET

+Add the line :

+      ("\\.ino\\'" flymake-simple-make-init)

+Then click on "Apply and Save" button

+Then, the following line must be added to the project Makefile :

+     check-syntax:
+	     $(CXX_NAME) -c -include Arduino.h   -x c++ $(CXXFLAGS)   $(CPPFLAGS)  -fsyntax-only $(CHK_SOURCES)

 ## Versioning

 The current version of the makefile is `1.3.3`.
 You can find the full history in the [HISTORY.md](HISTORY.md) file